Associate of Science (ASN)

 CERTIFIED NURSING ASSISTANT (CNA) - Optional Preparation

 City College occasionally offers CNA training designed to prepare students to sit for the nursing assistant certification.
-This is an optional training that is not required for the practical or registered nursing programs.
+This is an optional training that is not required for practical or registered nursing programs.
 The training usually runs during the summer months.
 Please contact our Director of Nursing, Susan Floyd (406.247.3073), for more information.

 There are multiple other sites in the state that also offer CNA training, including the MT Dept. of Public Health & Human Services Facility Directory.